Enzo

 RBC Wealth Management's design system was undergoing a major overhaul.
 My role was to kick off the creation of Enzo by researching existing design systems and identifying best practices for structure, documentation, and component standards.

-Designs were often created without awareness of developer limitations, causing delays.
+Designs were often created without awareness of developer limitations (or from detaching components), causing delays.

 Ensure thorough, standardized component documentation.